PFAS Mitigation

 Water Station 4

 Water Station 4 sampling has consistently been at or exceeded the state and federal regulations.
-Upgrades are needed to remove PFAS contamination, and this water station has been identified as a priority for treatment.
+Upgrades are needed to remove regulated PFAS, and this water station has been identified as a priority for treatment.
 We are designing a new full-scale PFAS filter treatment system for this site.

 Location: Southwest corner of South Blandford Drive and East Fifth Street

-Construction: Anticipated to start in fall 2025; work will continue at the site for two years.
+Construction: Anticipated to start in 2026; work will continue at the site for two years.

 Funding: This project was awarded $25 million through local, state and federal funding.
 The Washington State Department of Commerce’s Public Works Board awarded $10 million in a low-interest loan.
 The Washington State Department of Health through the EPA’s Drinking Water State Revolving Fund awarded $15 million, $3 million is a low-interest loan with the remaining $12 million being a forgivable loan.

-- Install new pressure vessels with Granular Activated Carbon (GAC) filtration system to meet EPA’s finalized regulations on PFAS.
+- Install new pressure vessels with Granular Activated Carbon (GAC) filtration system.

 - Upgrade electrical and pumping facilities, along with street frontage improvements.